Eventual-Inc/Daft/eventual-hub/README.md

 Run `make local-dev` to start both Kind and Tilt.

 Changes made to your code should automatically refresh and be reflected in your local Kubernetes cluster.

+Run `npm start` from inside the `frontend/` folder to start the dev frontend environment.